CODE-Lab-IASTATE/MDO_course/01_installing_anaconda/linux/README.md

 Select new file in the top left corner.

-Rename it to hello_world.py and save it to the locaion of your choice.
+Rename it to hello_world.py and save it to the location of your choice.

 Type the command print("Hello World!!!")